andrewmunro/website/src/content/pages/cv.md

 ## SUMMARY

-Senior architect and technical leader with over 12 years of experience in software engineering, platform architecture, and technical strategy.
-Known for a pragmatic, solutions-oriented approach to complex challenges, with expertise in end-to-end system design, distributed cloud-native platforms, and large-scale transformation initiatives.
-Skilled communicator adept at engaging stakeholders at all levels, aligning cross-functional teams, and shaping long-term technical direction.
+Full-stack engineer and technical leader with over 12 years of experience delivering scalable, high-availability platforms in the gambling and iGaming space.
+I specialise in cloud-native distributed systems, platform architecture, and technical strategy, with a strong track record of leading cross-functional engineering teams through complex initiatives—ranging from greenfield builds to large-scale platform transformations.
+I bring hands-on expertise across the stack (both frontend and backend) and a pragmatic, delivery-focused mindset rooted in real-world operations and stakeholder engagement.
+Comfortable operating at both strategic and implementation levels, I excel at aligning technology with product vision, shaping architectural direction, and fostering engineering culture in fast-paced, regulated environments.

 ---